 Required or not, we always recommend proper coverage, because there’s nothing worse than hitting a speed bump in a 5,000-pound machine.

 Your RV insurance policy can cover a number of situations.
 In most cases, your coverage limits are typically up to you with the exception of areas with legal minimums.
-It’s important take the time to go over how you plan to use your RV with an agent to make sure you have the coverage you need.
+It’s important take the time to go over how you plan to use your RV with an independent insurance agent to make sure you have the coverage you need.

 For convenience, RV owners may add coverage to their personal auto policy (PAP).
 However, this can leave a number of coverage gaps.
 It’s recommended that RVs have coverage that is more extensive with higher limits.